-When the stresses of life start to affect you, you’ll feel it physically.
+When the stresses of life start to affect you, you might feel it physically.
 You may operate under a fight-or-flight response, which can release a surge of cortisol and adrenaline hormones into the body.
 When this occurs, you’ll notice that your breathing speeds up.
 Your blood pressure and pulse will increase, and you might find yourself in a heightened state of hypervigilance.

 In such a fight-or-flight scenario, deep, meaningful breathing can offer immediate physical benefits by activating your parasympathetic nervous system.
 This, in turn, will slow down your heart rate and lower your pulse and blood pressure.
 The deep breaths will also help you take in larger amounts of oxygen, which can reach all your organs and cells.

-Breathing exercises can also have a therapeutic effect on chronic pain by relaxing your tense muscles, which can aggravate your pain.
+Breathing exercises may also have a therapeutic effect on chronic pain by relaxing your tense muscles, which can aggravate your pain.
 They can release endorphins, which can help reduce your sensitivity to physical pain.
 As a result, you’ll be left with feelings of well-being.

-As a result, you’ll find yourself feeling physically calmer, and you might be able to better manage chronic pain as well.
+As a result, you’ll potentially find yourself feeling physically calmer, and you might be able to better manage chronic pain as well.

 3. Increases Presence, Happiness, and Joy

-When you can regain control over your breaths, you can ultimately regain control of your mind and body.
+When you can regain control over your breaths, you ultimately may regain control of your mind and body.
 In turn, this can make you more self-aware, present in the moment, and happy in your current state.

 Breathing exercises create a deep presence where you focus on your inner self rather than the outer world.
 In this space, everything slows down, which can put you in an almost dreamlike state, where you’re no longer bound and controlled by your negativity, stresses, past, or future.
 Many people who practice breathwork describe feeling happiness and joy as they experience this shift in consciousness.

-The benefits of learning and practicing simple breathing techniques can help you live a more peaceful and mindful life.
+The benefits of learning and practicing simple breathing techniques may help you live a more peaceful and mindful life.
 Work with an online breathing coach to learn basic breathwork practices.
 Book an appointment at Heally to get started.